-Music Therapy is a wonderful thing for young children with autism.
-My non-verbal five year old has really enjoyed it.
+Music Therapy is a wonderful thing for young autistic children, both my kids really enjoyed it.
 This post will go into more depth on music therapy but first I want to look at using music at home.
 Music is a fantastic way to interact with your child and there are so many different musical activities.

 Using music at home to interact with your child